 Figure 5.
-The democracy and/or community algorithm best predicted which bonds were broken or maintained in 6 of 7 of the observed fissions (all except for Hook’s).
-Y-axis shows the percentage of bonds accurately assigned as broken versus maintained by each algorithm.
-Box plots are clustered by social group.
+The democracy and/or community algorithm best predicted which bonds were broken or maintained in 6 of 7 of the observed fissions (all except for Hook’s). (a) Y-axis shows the percentage of bonds accurately assigned as broken versus maintained by each algorithm.
+Box plots are clustered by social group. (b) Quantitative comparison of algorithms; see Figure 3b caption for details.